DikranMarsupial/The-Nasturtiums/README.md

 # The Nasturtiums

 This repository is the home for Dikran Marsupial's unsorted collection of climate related Jupyter notebooks.
 Why "The Nasturtiums"?
-When Bertie Wooster gets arrested by the police, ge generally gives his name and address as "Ephraim Gadsby of The Nasturtiums, Jubilee Road, Stertham Commmon."
+When Bertie Wooster gets arrested by the police, he generally gives his name and address as "Ephraim Gadsby of The Nasturtiums, Jubilee Road, Streatham Commmon."
 I don't know why, it's just a whim [1].

 ## The Notebooks: